falreis/image-segm/README.md

 # Superpixel Clustering for Image Segmentation

-Code started with [Superpixel Hierarchical Clustering algorithm (SPHC) For Image Segmentation](https://github.com/thompspe/image-segm) repository, but changed a lot, became much more faster.
+Code started with [Superpixel Hierarchical Clustering algorithm (SPHC) For Image Segmentation](https://github.com/thompspe/image-segm) repository, but changed a lot, using SLINK algorithm, and became much more faster.

 ### Superpixel Segmentation